lit/lit.dev/packages/lit-dev-content/site/guide/tools/overview.md

 import {html} from 'lit-html';
 ```

-Modern browsers currently only support loading modules from URLs or relative paths, not bare names that refer to an npm package, so the build system needs to handle them: either by transforming the specifier to one that works for ES modules in the browser, or by producing a different type of module as output.
+Modern browsers currently only support loading modules from URLs or relative paths, not bare names that refer to an npm package, so the build system needs to handle them.
+This should be done either by transforming the specifier to one that works for ES modules in the browser, or by producing a different type of module as output.

 Webpack automatically handles bare module specifiers; for Rollup, you'll need a plugin ([@rollup/plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve)).